Route definition |

 Photo courtesy of the Wisconsin ATV Association

 Wis.
 Stat. s.
-23.33 allows all-terrain vehicles (ATVs) and utility terrain vehicles (UTVs) to operate on state highways in certain cases, which are detailed in items 1-3 below.
-Each one requires some type of local government ordinance to be enacted before ATV/UTV operation may occur.
+23.33 allows all-terrain vehicles (ATVs) and utility terrain vehicles (UTVs) to operate on a state highway in certain cases, which are detailed in sections A - C below.
+An ATV ordinance must be enacted by a municipality and/or county before operation may occur.
 For the remainder of this webpage, ATVs and UTVs will be labeled collectively as ATVs.
 Since ATVs are not allowed to operate on interstate highways, none of the information on this webpage applies to interstates.

-1 - ATV route designation on state highways
+A - ATV route designation on state highways

-2 - ATV operation on state highways with speed limits of 35 mph or less within municipal boundaries
+B - ATV operation on state highways with speed limits of 35 mph or less within municipal boundaries

 pamphlet on the topic.